-- What is your total allocation request? \$88,787.00 - Please upload the completed Budget Request Excel Sheet - Please share any additional information that may help the reviewers better understand your project.
+- What is your total allocation request? \$94,610.71 - Please upload the completed Budget Request Excel Sheet - Please share any additional information that may help the reviewers better understand your project.
 Not Rated

-According to Chapman University research (Aguilar, 2016) Orange County, CA has the highest prevalence of Autism in children ages 3-22 in the State of California.
+California has the highest prevalence of Autism in the United States.
+Moreover, according to Chapman University research (Aguilar, 2016) Orange County, CA has the highest prevalence of Autism in children ages 3-22 in the State of California.

-With the increased number of people diagnosed with Autism in the general public, there has been a significant surge in the number of students with ASD on our GWC campus & campuses nation wide.
+With the increased number of people diagnosed with Autism in the general public, there has been a significant surge in the number of students with ASD on our GWC campus & campuses nationwide.
 DSPS has seen a year over year dramatic increase in the number of students enrolling in DSPS with ASD diagnoses in addition to students attending GWC with ASD who are not enrolled DSPS.
 With the commensurate increase of students there has been an immeasurable increase for the need of support on the campus.

-Autism crosses all DI groups and has no boundaries of: ethnicity, race, gender nor socioeconomic background.
-GWC's comprehensive Autism program promotes equity & inclusion for all DI groups.
+Autism crosses all DI groups and has no boundaries of ethnicity, race, gender nor socioeconomic background.
+GWC's Comprehensive Autism Program promotes equity & inclusion for all DI groups.

 In the DSPS Counseling Department, students with ASD take up 95% of our part-time counselor's time.
 The remainder of time and beyond paid time is spent helping distressed faculty equip themselves with information and tools to better serve this population's special circumstances, characteristics & needs.
-In addition, our counselor is on the BAT team and has been assisting with the increased number of BAT reports on campus involving ASD & health center referrals.
-ASD impacts the entire campus as a whole.
+In addition, our CAP counselor is on the BAT team and has been assisting with the increased number of BAT reports on campus involving Autistic students & health center referrals.
+ASD impacts the entire campus.